 However, the double taxation argument is often presented as if it were unfair.
 Taxes are generally assessed on either income or transactions.
 Most people think of double taxation as being more than one tax assessed on the same income.
 For instance, corporations pay tax on their income.
 If they distribute some of their earnings to their shareholders, then the dividends are taxed to the shareholders.
-Another example that is commonly cited as double taxation is the taxation of estates or inheritance.
+Another example commonly cited as double taxation is the taxation of estates or inheritance.
 It is argued that the decedent has already paid taxes on the money; therefore, it should be distributed to the beneficiaries tax-free.

 But is double taxation unfair?
 Consider the following 2 scenarios.
 The 1st scenario is that you receive $100 and are taxed 40% on that amount.
-The 2nd scenario is that you are taxed 20% on the $100 now and then 20% again at some later time, on the same income.
+The 2nd scenario is that you are taxed 20% on the $100 now and then 20% of the original amount again at some later time, on the same income.
 Clearly, most people would describe the 2nd scenario as double taxation, yet virtually everyone would choose the 2nd scenario if they had a choice.
-The 2nd scenario is better because money has time value, so, therefore, the taxpayer can at least benefit from the extra 20% for a certain amount of time.
+The 2nd scenario is better because money has time value, so, therefore, the taxpayer can at least benefit from the extra 20% for a certain time.
 So it is not double taxation per se that is considered unfair.
 Rather, it is the tax rate on the amount by which most people would judge whether it was fair or not.

 The argument goes that since the money has already been taxed, it should not be taxed again.
 This is the reason often given for not taxing inheritance.
-However, when you pay your gardener or your housecleaner, they have to pay taxes on that income even though you have already paid taxes on it.
-A tax code that favors the wealthy most often accomplishes its task by putting most of the tax burden on income that is earned by most people, while taxing income that accrues mostly to the wealthy at a lower rate or not at all.
+However, when you pay your gardener or your housecleaner, they must pay taxes on that income even though you have already paid taxes on it.
+A tax code that favors the wealthy most often accomplishes its task by putting most of the tax burden on income earned by most people, while taxing income that accrues mostly to the wealthy at a lower rate or not at all.
 This explains the lower taxes on investments and inheritance.

 It also explains the higher taxes on employment income, which is the most heavily taxed form of income.
-It is not only subject to a marginal income tax, but also to flat employment taxes.
+It is not only subject to a marginal income tax, but also to employment taxes.
 Additionally, states and localities also tax employment income.
 So at least 4 separate taxes are assessed on the same income that goes to the same individual.
 Yet, one never hears the double taxation argument being applied to working income.
 Real estate taxes are also another example of multiple taxation, because the property owner pays taxes on the same property every single year.

 The tax system does not work by taxing money — it works by taxing people.
-Money does not pay taxes — people do, based on the income that they receive.
-So, certainly, if inheritance was taxed, it would not be double taxation, since the beneficiaries would only pay tax on the money that they receive.
+Money does not pay taxes — people do, based on the income they receive.
+So, certainly, if inheritance were taxed, it would not be double taxation, since the beneficiaries would only pay tax on the money they receive.
 That the money has been taxed before does not matter, since all money, except for the newly created, has already been taxed many times and will continue to be taxed for as long as it is circulating.

 If one wants to argue about the unfairness of taxes, then the burden of the tax to the individual paying it would matter more.
-Indeed, this is deemed to be one of the basic principles of tax fairness, that the amount of tax that each individual must pay should be commensurate with their ability to pay it.
+Indeed, this is deemed to be one of the basic principles of tax fairness, that the amount of tax each individual must pay should be commensurate with their ability to pay it.
 Certainly, this is how the marginal tax rate works, by assessing a higher rate on higher incomes.
 On the other hand, since there is no inheritance tax, the beneficiary pays no tax on it at all, even if she is a billionaire!